developer-ken/YoloPredictorMLDotNet/README.md

 ```
 python export.py --weights PATH_TO_TRAINED_WEIGHT_PT --data PATH_TO_DATASET_CONFIG_FILE_YML --include onnx --opset 15
 ```
-Then use the code examples above, change `backend:YoloPredictorV5.Backend.CUDA` to `backend:YoloPredictorV5.Backend.DirectML`.
+Then use the code examples at the bottom of this page, change `backend:YoloPredictorV5.Backend.CUDA` to `backend:YoloPredictorV5.Backend.DirectML`.

+## Cuda
+To run OnnxRuntime.Cuda, refer to the official documentation: [CUDA-ExecutionProvider](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html)

 ## Usage example
 ### Predict on Bitmap
 ```